eduardo-sm/tizen-help/README.md

 - disconnect:  Disconnects a device from the sdb deamon.
 Same arguments as the connect command.

-- build:       Call the `tizen build-web` command and put the results in `.buildResults` subdirectory.
+- build:       Call the `tizen build-web` command and put the results in `.buildResult` subdirectory.

 - package:     Create a WGT file.
 It will use the default certificate configured in Tizen Studio - Certificate Manager.